maxgoulding/ibm_data_science/8_machine_learning_with_python/week_4/README.md

 **Key Concepts**

-* To underestand different types of clustering algorithms.
+* Underestand different types of clustering algorithms.
-* To apply clustering on different types of datasests.
+* Apply clustering on different types of datasests.